 And these primary disorders account for 95% of hypothyroidism cases!
-Which means that there is a very high chance if you have thyroid issues it's caused by one of these issues.
+(5) This means that there is a very high chance if you have thyroid issues it’s caused by one of these issues.

 So what causes damage to your thyroid gland?

-- Hashimoto's Thyroiditis (autoimmune condition) - In this condition the thyroid is destroyed by an autoimmune disease where the body attacks your own thyroid gland and slowly causes damage over time.
+- Hashimoto’s Thyroiditis (an autoimmune condition) – In this condition, the thyroid is destroyed by an autoimmune disease (6) where the body attacks your own thyroid gland and slowly causes damage over time.

-- Primary Atrophic Hypothyroidism - This is felt to be caused from end stage Hashimoto's thyroiditis (more on this below).
-Basically if Hashimoto's disease progresses unchecked overtime then it will eventually destroy your thyroid gland.
+- Primary Atrophic Hypothyroidism – This is felt to be caused by end-stage Hashimoto’s thyroiditis (more on this below).
+Basically, if Hashimoto’s disease progresses unchecked over time (7) then it will eventually destroy your thyroid gland.

 - Post Radioactive Iodine Ablation – This is a therapy designed to treat hyperthyroidism but the goal of this treatment is to destroy the gland which leaves the patient hypothyroid.